 Coffee’s Impact on Inflammation

-While there are some properties in coffee that can benefit inflammatory diseases, there are some instances where coffee can actually make the inflammation worse.
+While there are some properties in coffee that can benefit inflammatory diseases, there are some instances where your daily caffeine intake can actually make the inflammation worse.
 In particular, those who struggle with or are at risk of having osteoarthritis or rheumatoid arthritis can experience increased inflammation.
 In one study, it was shown that there is an association between coffee consumption and total osteoarthritis as well as self-reported osteoarthritis.
 Most specifically, coffee consumption impacted knee osteoarthritis.
 In a systematic review and meta-analysis looking at the impact of coffee, tea, and caffeine on rheumatoid arthritis, it was found that a higher intake of coffee was associated with an increased risk of rheumatoid arthritis.
 This is due to the impact of coffee on inflammatory markers.

 Read our blog on "What is the most powerful anti-inflammatory supplement?"